 L.C.
-Gray, in a summary report given before the Conference of Southern Mountain Workers, of the economic conditions and tendencies in the Southern Mountains, says (Mountain Life and Work) “The past thirty years has been a time of rapid transformation.
+Gray, in a summary report given before the Conference of Southern Mountain Workers, of the economic conditions and tendencies in the Southern Mountains, (Mountain Life and Work, Vol. 09, no. 2 July 1933) says, “The past thirty years has been a time of rapid transformation.
 Population …

 It has often been suggested that it would be helpful to stimulate the mountain people to migrate into other parts of the country.
 But Mr. Gray cautions against “stimulating the movement of these people to another environment, particularly into the midst of this chaotic industrial world of ours,” and expresses his own faith in the capacity of developing a worthwhile life for the mountain man right in the mountains.